-You configure the application path from the Applications tab on the Web Console.
+You configure the application path from the Applications page on the Web Console.

-1. Click Application Path on the ribbon, or right-click the Application Directories tree and select Application Path from the shortcut menu.
+1. Click Manage on the ribbon, then Application Path, or right-click the Application Directories tree, point to Manage, and click Application Path from the shortcut menu.